Thank you for your participation – we are no longer accepting abstract and workshop proposal submissions!

 A speed talk is a four-minute presentation during which you may present key-ideas, results and their meaning/implication.
 As a guide, three slides should be sufficient to allow you to get your point across.

 Posters are an extended abstract with easily readable text and graphics.
 Posters typically include a title, authors, background, methods, 1-3 results, conclusions and acknowledgements.

-Instructions on specifications will be available soon.
+Instructions on specifications can be found HERE.

 Each submitted abstract is reviewed and scored by at least two independent reviewers who have expertise in the specific subject area.
 The abstract review process is conducted blind; all authors’ names will be removed from the abstract before the reviewer gains access to the abstract.
 After adjusting for differences in scoring among individual reviewers, abstracts are ranked on the basis of their overall score, and available slots for oral, speed talk or poster presentations are allocated according to merit considering all submissions combined across all themes, taking into account presentation preferences.